 Multifaith Response to the Recent Ottawa Shootings

-The Multifaith Action Society of BC unequivocally condemns the recent violent acts in Ottawa, but calls upon Canadians to embody their national principles of intercultural tolerance and respect and to take time to learn about other faiths before forming an opinion about that faith or its adherents.
+The Multifaith Action Society of BC unequivocally condemns the recent violent acts in Ottawa, and calls upon Canadians to embody their national principles of intercultural tolerance and to respect our fellow Muslim Canadians in this time of turmoil.
+There is so much value within the ethical principles of our different faith traditions.
 The abhorrent actions of Michael Zehaf-Bibeau are in no way representative of the Islamic religion, and we stand in solidarity with our many Muslim friends and colleagues during this most difficult time.

 The Multifaith Action Society’s purpose is to promote interfaith and multifaith dialogue and understanding.
-We also provide information and resources on world religions, encourage all people of faith to collaborate on vital community programs – particularly those which provide support and advocacy for marginalized citizens or groups or foster the wellbeing of the community as a whole – and cooperate with other agencies and organizations to promote initiatives which contribute to the common good.
+We also provide information and resources on world religions, encourage all people of faith to collaborate on vital community programs – particularly those which provide support and advocacy for marginalized citizens or groups or foster the wellbeing of the community as a whole – and cooperate with other agencies and organizations to promote initiatives for our common well being.

 By engaging in dialogue with others, particularly in the context of providing service to others and contributing to the common good, we get to know people of other faiths as individuals and we get to know about their faith traditions.
 By experiencing human connection and by seeing that others of different faiths care about the same things and have the same concerns our fears can be overcome.

 Let us recognize the killing of Cpl.
 Nathan Cirillo for what it is – a senseless, brutal crime reflecting a complete disregard for human life, the law and Islamic teachings and values.
-However, in the wake of this tragic event, we must not allow ourselves to be terrorized or intimidated, or to have our vision and judgment clouded by fear and misrepresentation.
+Most importantly, in the wake of this tragic event, we must not allow ourselves to be terrorized or to in turn intimidate others so they do not feel safe, respected and free.
+May our vision and judgment be unclouded by fear and misrepresentation.
 We have very little to gain and so very much to lose.

 The Multifaith Action Society is a registered non-profit society and charity based in Vancouver, British Columbia, Canada.
 Our primary aims are: